-The Undervoltage Lockout (UVLO) feature with hysteresis minimizes the start-up current which allows a low-power bootstrap technique to be used for the housekeeping power.
-The duty ratio of the TK75001 is limited to less than fifty percent by a toggle flip-flop, plus time required to discharge the timing ramp.
+The Undervoltage Lockout (UVLO) feature with hysteresis minimizes the start-up current which allows a low-power boot-strap technique to be used for the housekeeping power.
+The duty ratio of the TK75003 is limited to approximately 88% by the time required to discharge the timing ramp.